cboudereau/dotnetlinux/README.md

  - webserver : [Giraffe](https://github.com/giraffe-fsharp/Giraffe)
  - dotnetcore : an app compatible for windows (locally) and for linux (with dotnet publish)
  - Deploy locally database and app in a legacy context by executing run.cmd (thanks to docker-compose) but also run the app locally by pressing F5 in vs code.
+ - App code is available into a single file main.fs which contains for the first part the SQL part and at the end of file, the giraffe web api demo.

 ## Setup Docker Desktop
 ### Normal version